Viki-coding/Guess-the-Flag-Quiz/README.md

 * https://www.youtube.com/watch?v=QU6z69P5BrU interpreted how to the quiz choose random questions from the list.
 *  https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - code interpreted from W3 schools for instrutions button to tottle and display instructions.
 * https://www.youtube.com/watch?v=g_vXSKbfUiQ 'Learn JavaScript MOUSE EVENTS in 10 minutes!'
 * https://www.youtube.com/watch?v=GfRgpXvqudM&t=23s 'How to create flag quiz game using html css and javascript | Flag Quiz App Front End With Salimi' code interpreted for structure of quiz game.
+* https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ - Used to convert the excel spreatsheet used for evalution to markdown table.

 Image by of Green Globes in background by Clker-Free-Vector-Images from Pixabay Flag images from pixabay